 "Just how badly do you want to be on the World Poker Tour?"

-Next up: Three mistakes that nearly killed the WPT
+Next up: Five mistakes that nearly killed the WPT